mongock/flamingock-project/README.md

 # TODO
-- Implement Dependency injection
+- Implement proxy wrapper
-- - Ensure changeUnit order

 # Technical debts
+- Ensure changeUnit order in ChangeUnits
 - Implement transaction wrapper
 - Implement Lock
 - When a non-transactional change fails, the rollback override the failed execution in DB.